nubbsterr/ELK-SIEM-Setup/README.md

 Save the file and exit our text editor.
 Our next step is to literally create a PKI (Public Key Infrastructure) for ourselves.
 To do so, we will need keys and certificates, and of course, a certificate authority, which we will make using Elasticsearch's utilities.

 # Creating the CA and Generating Certificates
-Navigate to `/usr/share/elasticsearch` and run the following: `sudo /usr/share/elasticsearch/bin/elasticsearch-certutil ca --pem`.
+Navigate to `/usr/share/elasticsearch` and run the following: `bin/elasticsearch-certutil ca --pem`.
 Elasticsearch-certutil will aid use with creating basic [X.509](https://www.techtarget.com/searchsecurity/definition/X509-certificate) certificates as well as signing them.
 The `ca --pem` bit will 1) Create a new CA and 2) Create the CA certificate and private key in PEM format, as the command output will say. <strong>Leave the option for the output file blank; simply click Enter and continue.</strong>
 ![Running the command and seeing the output!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-certutil-success.png)

 Awesome sauce.
 We now have a zip file of our our CA certificate and private key.
 Unzip the zip folder with `sudo unzip ./elastic-stack-ca.zip`.
 You should have a `ca/` directory with a certificate file and private key.
 Our next step is to generate the certificate to sign for each of our instances.

-Generate the certificate with the following command: `sudo /usr/share/elasticsearch/bin/elasticsearch-certutil cert --ca-cert ca/ca.crt --ca-key ca/ca.key --pem --in instances.yml --out cert.zip`.
+Generate the certificate with the following command: `sudo bin/elasticsearch-certutil cert --ca-cert ca/ca.crt --ca-key ca/ca.key --pem --in instances.yml --out certs.zip`.
 Let me make this shrimple to understand:
-1. We use the certutil and assign the CA certificate and private key from our unzipped files.
+1. Provide the CA key and certificate to be included in each certificate and key respectively (shared secrets and for signing the certificates).
 2. Everything is set to the PEM format, given the `--pem` option.
-3. `--in instances.yml` is going to effectively use each instance specified in `instances.yml` and generate its certificate, private key and the CA certificate.
+3. `--in instances.yml` is going to effectively use each instance specified in `instances.yml` and generate its certificate and private key.
 4. Output the final compressed zip with the name `certs.zip`.
 ![Creating our certificates for each instance.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/creating-instances-certificates.png)

 The command output on its own does a great job giving a ton of documentation, which is awesome.
 We'll unzip the zip folder and then make a new directory `certs` solely to organize our goodies.
 Run `sudo unzip certs.zip` then `sudo mkdir certs`.
 We'll move all of our cert files into this directory with the following commands:
-1. `sudo mv /usr/share/elasticsearch/elasticsearch/* certs/`
+1. `sudo mv elasticsearch/* certs/`
-2. `sudo mv /usr/share/elasticsearch/kibana/* certs/`
+2. `sudo mv kibana/* certs/`
-3. `sudo mv /usr/share/elasticsearch/fleet/ * certs/`
+3. `sudo mv fleet/* certs/`

 Next, we will create directories to store the CA certificate and private key for each of our services:
 1. `sudo mkdir -p /etc/elasticsearch/certs/ca`
 2. `sudo mkdir -p /etc/kibana/certs/ca`
 3. `sudo mkdir -p /etc/fleet/certs/ca`

-Then we copy the private key and CA certificate:
+Then we copy the private key and CA certificate to said directories:
 1. `sudo cp ca/ca.* /etc/elasticsearch/certs/ca`
 2. `sudo cp ca/ca.* /etc/kibana/certs/ca`
 3. `sudo cp ca/ca.* /etc/fleet/certs/ca`

-And finally, copy the service sertificates and keys we generated in the beginning to each `certs` directory:
+And finally, copy the service sertificates and keys we generated in the beginning to each of their `certs` directory:
-1. `sudo cp certs/elasticsearch.* /etc/elasticsearch/certs/`
+1. `sudo cp certs/elasticsearch.* /etc/elasticsearch/certs`
-2. `sudo cp certs/kibana.* /etc/kibana/certs/`
+2. `sudo cp certs/kibana.* /etc/kibana/certs`
-3. `sudo cp certs/fleet.* /etc/fleet/certs/`
+3. `sudo cp certs/fleet.* /etc/fleet/certs`

 Last thing to do before moving on is to clean up our now empty directories as we have moved their contents to the above new folders: `sudo rm -r elasticsearch/ kibana/ fleet/`.

 # Intermission: Proper Security for SIEM Deployment
-Fun fact, we are using `sudo` a fair bit to access stuff on our system given escalated privileges through authentication.
-Simply put, we input out password to edit most of our configs, since this is low level stuff yes?

-What if we hate using `sudo` and just want to edit everything?
-Well, we just use the root account all the time, then we don't need to worry about authenticating! <strong>No, no, no, no!!!!</strong> Bad!
-We want to employ least privilege on everything.
-As someone studying cybersecurity and even speaking with current analysts, systems are VERY susceptible to attacks; friggin' [PrintNightmare](https://nvd.nist.gov/vuln/detail/cve-2021-34527) everywhere.

-What we are going to do is just that; employ least privilege on our systems to each of our services to both 1) Enhance our security posture and 2) <strong>Practice the task of assigning least privilege.</strong>
+This step is all about applying least privilege to our Elasticsearch certificates and keys as a layer of security in our deployment.

 We'll begin by navigating to `/usr/share` and run the following commands:
 1. `sudo chown -R elasticsearch:elasticsearch elasticsearch/`, which will 1) Recursively set the ownership of the `elasticsearch` directory to Elasticsearch and 2) Change its group to the `elasticsearch` group, which will further allow us to limit the scope of Elasticsearch's permissions.
 2. `sudo chown -R elasticsearch:elasticsearch /etc/elasticsearch/certs/ca`.
 Same stuff as above but now for Elasticsearch's CA copies, so it can access that directory as well.

-<strong>Now I cannot make myself any clear that you must NOT do this `chown` privilege restriction to Kibana FOR ANY REASON.
-Kibana needs access to its CA files to serve the SIEM frontend in your web browser.</strong>
+**Please do  NOT do this `chown` privilege restriction to Kibana's directories FOR ANY REASON.
+Kibana needs access to its CA files to serve the SIEM frontend in your web browser.
+By restricting access, Elasticsearch will not be able to retrieve such files and our deployment will be broken.**

 Now, to ensure our posture is correct and our certificates are valid, we will use the `openssl` command to print certificate information to the console with the following command: `sudo openssl x509 -in /etc/elasticsearch/certs/elasticsearch.crt -text -noout`, which will:
 1. Print information for X509 certificates.